mishurov/applets/README.rst

     :alt: calendar screenshot
     :align: center

-Simple gtk3 Calendar application.
-I use it on click on clock in tint2.
+A simple gtk3 Calendar application.
+I use it on click on the clock in the tint2 panel.

 i3 wm zoom patch
 ================